 And then he sent me a picture of his breakfast:

 2.30pm: Had internet connection again, and we managed to chat for a while.
 Finished his facial (excuse me while I roll my eyes), and told me they ventured out of the hotel earlier.
-It didn’t raining today and the roads are not flooded where Westin Hotel is.
+It didn’t rain today and the roads are not flooded where Westin Hotel is.
 They even wandered to a nearby mall but it was closed as they were there too early (10am).

 3.15pm: At 5pm, they are planning to drive to Bangalore where they can hopefully get on a flight home.